MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-mq.md

 # Connect to an IBM MQ server from a workflow in Azure Logic Apps

-The MQ connector helps you receive and send messages stored in an IBM MQ server that's either on premises or in Azure.
+The MQ connector helps you connect your logic app workflows to an IBM MQ server that's either on premises or in Azure.
+You can then have your workflows receive and send messages stored in your MQ server.
+This article provides a get started guide to using the MQ connector by showing how to connect to your MQ server and add an MQ action to your workflow.
+For example, you can start by browsing a single message in a queue and then try other actions.

 This connector includes a Microsoft MQ client that communicates with a remote MQ server across a TCP/IP network.
 You can connect to the following IBM WebSphere MQ versions:

 * MQ 7.5
 * MQ 8.0
 * MQ 9.0
 * MQ 9.1

-This article provides a starter guide to using the MQ connector.
-For example, you can start by browsing a single message on a queue and then try other actions.
+<a name="available-operations"></a>

 ## Available operations